 You likely have many questions if you have recently lost someone you loved due to the negligence of another person or party.
 Many people are likely telling you about filing a wrongful death lawsuit, but if you’re like most people who have just lost someone they loved, you’re probably not even thinking about these types of things.

 However, this is something that you should closely think about because the monetary compensation can greatly help both you and your family to financially recover after your loved one’s death.
 While this may not be a priority receiving compensation can help to bring you peace of mind.
-If you’re located in New York and you’re interested in filing a claim after a loved one passes, then you should talk to a professional Rochester wrongful death lawyer.
+If you’re located in New York and you’re interested in filing a claim after a loved one passes, then you should talk to a professional Rochester, NY wrongful death lawyer.
 They would be able to answer your questions and help you determine if you have a case.

 What is Defined as Wrongful Death in New York?